ESIRE0424/LearnESIREs/README.md

 ### Introduction

 This GitHub repository contains following information mentioned in ***Learning restricted regular expressions with interleaving from XML data*** including:
--    Introduction for definitions for existing subclasses and existing inference methods
+-    Introduction for definitions for existing subclasses
+-    Introduction for existing inference methods
 -    The proof for the inference algorithms

 To **download** the repository go to https://github.com/ESIRE0424/Learning-restricted-regular-expressions-with-interleaving-from-XML-data